cesar-ilharco/acl-2020/_pages/blog.md

 comments: false
 ---

-Since Based on the positive reception of the blogs for the ACL 2020 conferences, the ACL 2021 website will also include a blog that will feature posts from conference chairs &amp; invited guests.
+Based on the positive reception of the blogs for the ACL 2020 conferences, the ACL 2021 website will also include a blog that will feature posts from conference chairs &amp; invited guests.
 Links to all posts will be listed below in chronological order.
 Each post will include a comment